 On this day, Isa bin Salman Al Khalifa acquired the throne.
-He was deeply respected by the people due to his contributions to the betterment of the country.
-So, people of Bahrain celebrate this day as their National Day.
+The people deeply respected him due to his contributions to the betterment of the country.
+So, the people of Bahrain celebrate this day as their National Day.

-You may be interested in UAE National Day
+You may be interested in the UAE National Day

 - 1 Brief History of Bahrain

 - 2 Reforms Under the Reign of Isa Bin Salman Al Khalifa

 - 5 Tourist Points to Visit on Bahrain’s National Day